EU summit: Marathon leadership talks delayed again | DW | 01.07.2019

 EU leaders are deeply divided over who should succeed European Commission President Jean-Claude Juncker.
-More than 18 hours of talks in Brussels has failed to reach a break through.
+More than 18 hours of talks in Brussels have failed to reach a break through.

 A European Council summit to choose a new European Commission president and other top posts was delayed again on Monday, after leaders were unable to reach a compromise during more than 18 hours of talks in Brussels.